 Your real life is taking hits

-This one matters a lot.
+Consequences are one of the clearest ways to tell whether the pattern is becoming harmful.
 Look at the areas of your life that might be affected:

 If porn is negatively affecting one or more of these areas and you keep watching anyway, that's the "despite negative consequences" criterion that defines addictive behavior.